Ritz Dakota Digital: Original model

+Dakota Digital PV2

 A few months after the original camera was pulled off the shelves, Ritz introduced two new models of Dakota Digital, the PV2 series.
 One was similar to the original model with a price of $10.99, while the other, priced at $18.99, contained a color LCD screen that displayed the most recent picture taken.
 Both were based on an entirely new chipset manufactured by SMaL Camera Technologies.
 Hacking of this camera has been more of a group effort than the first.
 John Maushammer removed and read the flash memory chip, wrote a disassembler, and commented significant portions of the firmware.
 Others investigated the USB interface, and John figured out the authentication mechanism and how to disable it.
 Others figured out how to download the images using modified versions of software for SMaL's other cameras, and other people are reverse-engineering the proprietary RAW file format.

 The security mechanism on the original camera consisted of a challenge and response.
 The challenge was the camera's serial number, and the response was the 4-byte result of a simple hash function – the serial number converted from ASCII to binary-coded decimal, negated bitwise, and multiplied by 4.
 The weakness was that the hash function was stored in the firmware, so it could be completely understood and replicated.
 The PV2 used a better challenge and response mechanism.
 It was better not because it used a longer key (128 byte challenge, 128 byte response), but because the hash function was not stored algorithmically in firmware.
 Theoretically, the response could not be mathematically related to the challenge and the only correlation between the two could be a record saved in the manufacturer's database (which authorized processing systems would have to access to read pictures from the camera).
 In practice, though, only a few challenge/response pairs have been seen in the wild.